Safe and Stylized Trajectory Planning for Autonomous Driving via Diffusion Model: METHODOLOGY

 The temporal self-attention matrix $\mathcal{A}_t \in \mathbb{R}^{T_{\text{pred}} \times T_{\text{pred}}}$ models cross-time behavioral dependencies, integrating spatial distances and temporal weights to capture how dynamic agents' movements evolve over time:

 where $\mathbf{v}_i$ denotes the feature vector of the $i$-th time step (fused ego-vehicle state and dynamic agent features with dimension $D=128$); $\gamma=0.05$ is a temporal attenuation coefficient balancing short- and long-term time dependencies; and $\mathbf{r}_{\text{temporal}}[i,j]$ is a learnable temporal relative positional embedding adopting sinusoidal encoding.
+Sensitivity analysis further indicates that $\gamma=0.05$ provides the most balanced behavior across safety, progress, and comfort metrics.
+Smaller values weaken temporal discrimination and tend to produce overly conservative or less stable interactions, whereas larger values over-emphasize local temporal changes and reduce trajectory smoothness.

 In the spatial dimension, the self-attention matrix $\mathcal{A}_s \in \mathbb{R}^{N \times N}$ allocates weights using relative position features to encode spatial relationships between the ego-vehicle and obstacles: